Tripod Beta: What happened unexpectedly?

-This represents a logical place at which to start investigating an incident, as everything that happened after this was unusual and therefore worth investigating 'what went wrong?'.
+This represents a logical place at which to start investigating an incident, as everything that happened after this was unusual and therefore worth investigating ‘what went wrong?’

-A trio has three elements: the Event (the outcome, a change in state to an object, causing an effect such as an injury), the object (the person or thing that was changed (damaged), and the agent of change (the energy, 'driving' force or hazard that caused change or damage to the object).
-A logic test is used to ensure the correct identification of these elements: 'Agent of change' acts upon 'object' and results in 'event'.
-For example, 'Fire' acts upon 'Person' and results in 'Person burnt by fire'.
+A trio has three elements: the event (the outcome, a change in state to an object, causing an effect such as an injury), the object (the person or thing that was changed or damaged), and the agent of change (the energy, driving force or hazard that caused change or damage to the object).
+A logic test is used to ensure the correct identification of these elements: 'agent of change' acts upon 'object' and results in 'event'.
+For example, 'fire' acts upon 'person' and results in 'person burnt by fire'.

-The Tripod practitioner first models the incident by constructing a series of Trios that explain 'what happened'.
+The Tripod practitioner first models the incident by constructing a series of trios that explain 'what happened'.

-Trees usually have between two and five trios via interconnecting nodes, where either an Event turns into an 'Agent of Change'in a subsequent trio, or an Object at the same time turns into an Event if affected by another Agent of Change.
+Trees usually contain two to five trios connected by interlinking nodes.
+In these, an event may become an agent of change in a subsequent trio, or an object may become an event if affected by another agent of change.